Job-Hunting Tools:Search for Jobs

 And for more ideas on creating a personal mission statement, read one of our other articles, Using a Personal Mission Statement to Chart Your Career Course, which includes links to other mission-building exercises.

-sample mission statements... they may help inspire you.
+You should also consider reading some of these sample mission statements... (including mine).
+They may help inspire you.

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker's Glossary of Job-Hunting Terms.

 Dr. Randall S. Hansen is founder of Quintessential Careers, one of the oldest and most comprehensive career development sites on the Web, as well CEO of EmpoweringSites.com.
 He is also founder of MyCollegeSuccessStory.com and EnhanceMyVocabulary.com.
 He is publisher of Quintessential Careers Press, including the Quintessential Careers electronic newsletter, QuintZine.
 Dr. Hansen is also a published author, with several books, chapters in books, and hundreds of articles.
 He's often quoted in the media and conducts empowering workshops around the country.
 Finally, Dr. Hansen is also an educator, having taught at the college level for more than 15 years.
 Visit his personal Website or reach him by email at randall(at)quintcareers.com.
 Check out Dr. Hansen on GooglePlus.

 Enhance Your Brand!
 Find all the great tools and resources for developing your personal career brand, as well as key self-marketing technqiues to get hired or promoted, that we offer at Quintessential Careers: Personal Branding & Career Self-Marketing Tools.